 Sleeping Bag

-Getting a good night’s rest is crucial but challenging on the Everest Base Camp trek.
-At higher elevations, temperatures routinely drop below freezing after dark.
-Since teahouses only provide basic blankets, carrying an adequate sleeping bag is essential.
+Getting a restful night’s sleep is vital, but it can be difficult on the Everest Base Camp trek.
+At high elevations, temperatures often drop below freezing after dark, and since teahouses typically provide only basic blankets, it’s essential to bring a proper sleeping bag.

-Look for a 4-season sleeping bag rated to at least -10°C/14°F. Top-quality goose or duck down provides unmatched warmth for the weight, though synthetic insulation also works.
-Make sure your sleeping bag fits to prevent heat loss.
+Look for a 4-season sleeping bag with a rating of at least -10°C/14°F to ensure adequate warmth.
+High-quality goose or duck down offers excellent warmth for its weight, but synthetic insulation is also a reliable option.
+Be sure your sleeping bag fits well to prevent heat loss.

 6. Accessories